souravs17031999/CCP-AWS-CLFC01/README.md

 - EBS snapshots:  You can back up the data on your Amazon EBS volumes to Amazon S3 by taking point-in-time snapshots.
 Snapshots are incremental backups, which means that only the blocks on the device that have changed after your most recent snapshot are saved.
 -
 ![image](https://github.com/souravs17031999/CCP-AWS-CLFC01/assets/33771969/be64b5b0-ebc5-4569-b3c5-8d736654e7e1)

+**EC2 instance store**
+- An instance store provides temporary block-level storage for your instance.
+This storage is located on disks that are physically attached to the host computer.
+- Instance store is ideal for temporary storage of information that changes frequently, such as buffers, caches, scratch data, and other temporary content.
+It can also be used to store temporary data that you replicate across a fleet of instances, such as a load-balanced pool of web servers.
+- Instance store volumes are attached only at instance launch.
+You can't attach instance store volumes after launch.
+You can’t detach an instance store volume from one instance and attach it to a different instance.
+- Therefore, do not rely on instance store volumes for valuable, long-term data.
+- The data on an instance store volume persists even if the instance is rebooted.
+However, the data does not persist if the instance is stopped, hibernated, or terminated.
+When the instance is stopped, hibernated, or terminated, every block of the instance store volume is cryptographically erased.

+**FSx**
+- High-performance file systems
+- Amazon FSx for NetApp ONTAP provides fully managed shared storage in the AWS Cloud with the popular data access and management capabilities of NetApp ONTAP.
+- Amazon FSx for OpenZFS provides fully managed cost-effective shared storage powered by the popular OpenZFS file system.
+- Amazon FSx for Windows file server
+- Amazon FSx also delivers sub-millisecond latencies and high throughput to meet the performance needs of your most demanding workloads.

 **Amazon Elastic File System (EFS)**
 - Amazon Elastic File System (EFS) automatically grows and shrinks as you add and remove files with no need for management or provisioning.